 What Causes Personality Disorders?

 Some personality disorders appear to be linked to a family history of mental illness.
-People with antisocial personality disorder are more likely to have family members who also have personality disorders.
-Also, a family history of depression could be a risk factor for borderline personality disorder or obsessive-compulsive personality disorder.
+For example, people with antisocial personality disorder are more likely to have family members who also suffer from personality disorders.
+Also, a family history of depression could be a risk factor for the development of borderline personality disorder or obsessive-compulsive personality disorder.

 Even though research on personality disorders has been limited, no studies have shown that a person is born with a personality disorder.
-Similar to other mental disorders, the tendency to develop a disorder is inherited, not the disorder itself.
-The disorder appears when something interferes with the development of a healthy personality.
+Similar to many other mental health disorders, the tendency to develop a personality disorder is inherited.
+Personality disorders appear when something interferes with the development of a healthy personality.

 The 10 Types and Symptoms of Personality Disorders

 There are 10 distinct types of personality disorders.
 These types of personality disorders are broken down into 3 clusters of personality disorders.
 These include Cluster A, Cluster B, and Cluster C groups.

 Schizoid Personality DisorderIndividuals twith schizoid personality disorder are detached from social ties and display little emotion.
 Individuals with schizoid personality disorder typically:

 - Prefer to be alone

 - Seem not to care about praise or criticism from others

 Schizotypal Personality DisorderIndividuals who suffer from schizotypal personality disorder display a pattern of being very uncomfortable in close relationships, having distorted thinking, and exhibiting bizarre behavior.
 A person with schizotypal personality disorder may also do the following: